GermanZero-de/localzero-monitoring/README.md

 python manage.py makemigrations --settings=config.settings.local
 ```

+The migration might have to be improved, e.g. by using `migrations.RunPython`.

 Afterwards the test database has to be updated as well.
 Use the dumpdata command to generate a test database from the
 currently running database: